Code-Institute-Submissions/comics/README.md

 - Live chat, For users to communicate with each other.
 - Language options, To allow a broader range of users to the site.
 - CAPTCHA to new and edit entry form and contact form, To reduce spam sent on the contact form and new comics that are added.
+- Users page to display all signed up users for moderators to easily access the users profile page.

 ## Technologies used (Frameworks, Libraries, Languages and Programs used)